-The self-service terminals available almost anywhere in Georgia, are tailored to demands of modern people and allow the access to any type of payable service cost in a short time and with small efforts.
+The self-service terminals available throughout Georgia, are tailored to demands of modern people and allow the access to any type of payable service cost in a short time and with small efforts.
 Payment services are provided for the following categories of service providers as well as for many others:

 - Utility and cable TV providers;

 - Mobile, telephone and internet operators;

 - Taxes included in the state budget;

 - Parking and transportation cost;

 - Banking services such as deposits, credit and other payments;

 - Charitable donations;

-- Tickets for cinema, theater and other events.
+- Tickets for cinema, theater and other events;

+- As of June 2018 People can also purchase METROMONEY Cards from dispensers attached to the self-service terminals.

-This is just an incomplete list multifunctional services are updated frequently.
+This is just a main part of multifunctional services are updated frequently.

-In 2016, Direct Debit Georgia LLC. won the competition announced by the Public Service Hall, which included placement of self-service terminals at the Public Service Halls all over Georgia.
+In 2016 the company won the competition announced by the Public Service Hall, which included placement of self-service terminals at the Public Service Halls throughout the country.
 Since 2018 our cashier-operators serve customers at the Customs Clearance Zone.
 In addition, for many years now we have been supporting the City Hall/municipality transport fee payment services, which includes the receipt of the payments determined for the passengers through the self-service terminals.

-The company also supports the self-service terminal network of JSC Bank of Georgia.
+The Company also supports the self-service terminal network of JSC Bank of Georgia.